SumanthRH/SkyRL/skyrl-train/examples/mini_swe_agent/README.md

 bash examples/mini_swe_agent/run_mini_swe_30B.sh
 ```

+Make sure to update the `DATA_DIR` variable in the bash script if you saved the data to a custom path.

 All training parameters can be modified in the run scripts, such as model choice, GRPO group size, or training batch size.

 ## Troubleshooting